 Record Keeping

-I will keep records of your counseling session and treatment plan which includes your goals for counseling.
-I am also required by the State of Texas and HIPPA to keep all signed disclosure and consent documents, copies of all email and text communications, as well as chats through SMS on the online client portal.
-These will not be shared except with respect to limits of confidentiality discussed in the Confidentiality section.
-Should the client wish to have their record released, they are required to sign a release of information which specifies what information is to be released and to whom.
-Records will be kept for 5 years past the date of last contact with a client.
+I will keep records of your counseling sessions, diagnosis, assessments, and a treatment plan, which includes your goals for counseling.
+The State of Texas and HIPAA also require me to keep all signed disclosure and consent documents, copies of all email and text communications, as well as chats through SMS in the online client portal.
+These will not be shared.
+Exceptions concern the limits of confidentiality discussed in the Confidentiality section.
+Should the client wish to have their record released, they are required to sign a release of information, which specifies what information is to be released and to whom.
+Records will be kept for 7 years past the date of last contact with a client.
+Records for minors will be kept 7 years past their eighteenth birthday.

-Clients are always encouraged to discuss any complaints directly with me, however you have the right to report your concerns to:
+Clients are always encouraged to discuss any concerns directly with me; however, you have the right to report to:

 Texas Board of Licensed Professional Counselors